Critiquing My Raid Log Template

 Escalating risks.
 The mechanism for this works with the parent-child relationships that Finstarty uses.
 For example, if I identify a risk in writing a blog and don't feel able to respond to the risk.
 It can be elevated to a content management project.

-And if the Content Manager thinks that it's acceptable for the blog writer to complete a risk response they can cancel that escalation, or respond or escalate themselves.
+And if the Content Manager thinks that it's acceptable for the blog writer to complete a risk response, they can cancel that escalation, or respond or escalate themselves.

 Risk Response